t4d-gmbh/voter-turnout-in-switzerland/README.md

-# Analysis of voter turnout of Municipalities of Switzerland and some thoughts on causal inference
+#  Voter turnout analysis of Municipalities of Switzerland and some thoughts on causal inference

 ## Introduction